xmake-io/xmake-docs/manual/project_target.md

 #### Set target group

+##### Used for group display of project files

-At present, this interface is only used to generate the vs/vsxmake project.
-The sub-project directory tree of the vs project is displayed in groups according to the specified structure, but grouping support may be added to other modules in the future.
+This interface can be used to generate the vs/vsxmake project.
+The directory tree of the internal subprojects of the vs project is grouped and displayed according to the specified structure.
+However, grouping support may be added to other modules in the future.

 For example, for the following grouping configuration: